stephenwilde247/spotifytotidal/README.md

    Head over to [Exportify](https://exportify.net/) log in with Spotify and download your playlists as CSV files.

 2. **Prepare Your Files**:
-   Create and place all your playlist CSV files into a folder named `allPlaylists`.
+   Create and place all your playlist CSV files into a folder named `allPlaylists` put this in the location of the Python file.

 3. **Run the Software**:
    - Clone or download the repository.